IDKJW/FitQuest/README.md

 6. Open the folder in your progarm

 #### Text
 The text is kinda small because I am a Mac users.
-I have user window to test out this progarm.
+I have a user's window to test out this progarm.
 The text was flyign everywhere.
 So that I have made the text a bit smaller so that Mac and Window users can see a good layout of the progarm.

 ### Feel free to download the progarm and make it better.:>